zabbix/zabbix/templates/media/opsgenie/README.md

 # OPSgenie webhook

-This guide describes how to integrate your Zabbix installation with OPSGenie using Zabbix webhook feature.
+This guide describes how to integrate your Zabbix installation with OPSgenie using Zabbix webhook feature.
 This guide provides instructions on setting up a media type, a user and an action in Zabbix.

 ## In OPSgenie